 UCSD finished with five MPSF wins in 2011, producing upsets at defending national champion and fourth-ranked Stanford, at No. 5 UCLA, at No. 7 UC Irvine, at No. 11 Pepperdine and at home against No. 11 Hawai'i.
 The sweep at Stanford marked not only the Tritons' first-ever triumph at Maples Pavilion, but also snapped an 18-match home win streak for the Cardinal.

 On March 24, 2011, UCSD hosted third-ranked Ohio State and took a four-set victory over the Buckeyes, who went on to win the national championship.

-Senior setter Phil Bannan was an All-MPSF Second Team selection after becoming UCSD's all-time leader in assists and service aces.
+Bannan made his way onto the All-MPSF Second Team as a senior after becoming UCSD's all-time leader in assists and service aces.
 Ring also graduated middle blocker Calvin Ross, who took over as the school's career leader in blocks.
 Four Tritons were named MPSF All-Academic in 2011.

 Ring led the 2009 squad to the most successful season in program history.
 The Tritons won a Division II-best 13 matches and nearly qualified for the MPSF Tournament, being eliminated during the final weekend of conference play.
 UCSD defeated several ranked teams, including a win over UCLA for the second consecutive season.
-The Tritons finished the year ranked No. 11 in the country and Ring was named MPSF Coach of the Year.
+The Tritons finished the year ranked No. 11 in the country and Ring was honored by his peers by being voted the MPSF Coach of the Year.